Service & Maintenance Department

 Lake Point Park

 Located at 11257 E. Bayshore Road just south of the Marblehead Lighthouse State Park.
-Amenities: Picnic tables, shelter house, grills, restrooms, quarry pond, scenic woods, lake access, fishing, children's playground, covered footbridge.
+Amenities: Picnic tables, shelter house, grills, restrooms, quarry pond, scenic woods, lake access, fishing, children’s playground and covered footbridge.

 Lakeside Chautauqua on Lake Erie